-Reputational risk
+Conduct risk

-Maintaining a good reputation is a key consideration for any service provider.
-This is of particular importance to the life insurance industry as customers will want to engage with a Company that they trust to provide them or their family with protection over a long period of time.
-Acts or omissions by ZLAP or any of its employees that are not in the best interest of its customer base could damage the Company's reputation, and that of the wider Zurich Group, leading to a loss of trust among its customers, existing and potential, as well as other stakeholders.
-An act on the part of the Company or any of its employees which has a serious impact to the Company's reputation over a protracted period of time could be detrimental to its viability as a participant in the market.
+Conduct risk is the risk of financial loss or other adverse consequences that arises from conducting business in a way that treats customers unfairly or results in harm to customers.
+Positive customer facing conduct is fundamentally linked to the Company's strategy and is of particular importance as customers will want to engage with a Company that they trust to provide them or their family with protection over a long period of time.
+Acts or omissions by ZLAP or any of its employees that are not in the best interest of its customer base could damage the Company's reputation, and that of the wider Zurich Group, leading to a loss of trust among its customers, existing and potential, as well as other stakeholders